-- ProSAFE Plus Utility.
-If you use a Windows-based computer, use the ProSAFE Plus Utility to detect the IP address (see Access the Switch With the ProSAFE Plus Configuration Utility).
-You can also access and configure the switch from the utility. - NETGEAR Switch Discovery Tool.
-If you use a Mac or a 64-bit Windows-based computer, use the NETGEAR Switch Discovery Tool to detect the IP address (see Use the NETGEAR Switch Discovery Tool to Access the Switch). - NETGEAR Insight mobile app.
-If you use an iOS or Android smartphone, use the NETGEAR Insight mobile app to detect the IP address (see Use the NETGEAR Insight Mobile App to Discover the Switch on page 11). - DHCP server.
-Access the DHCP server or the router that functions as the DHCP server. - IP scanner utility.
-Use an IP scanner utility, which are available free of charge online.
+• If you use a Windows-based computer, use the ProSAFE Plus Utility to detect the IP address (see Access the Switch With the ProSAFE Plus Configuration Utility).
+You can also access and configure the switch from the utility.

+- If you use a Mac or a 64-bit Windows-based computer, use the NETGEAR Switch Discovery Tool to detect the IP address (see Use the NETGEAR Switch Discovery Tool to Access the Switch on page 11).

+- · Access the DHCP server.

+- Use an IP scanner utility.